Labor unions to get prime billing on first night of Democratic National Convention

 On Saturday, the Teamsters and Harris agreed to a future roundtable discussion, as they did with Trump and Mr. Biden, when he was a candidate.

-Monday will also feature speeches from several Congressional allies of organized labor, including Senator Elizabeth Warren of Massachusettes, Congresswoman Alexandria Ocasio-Cortez of New York and Senator Gary Peters of Michigan.
+Monday will also feature speeches from several congressional allies of organized labor, including Sen. Elizabeth Warren of Massachusetts and Rep. Alexandria Ocasio-Cortez of New York.

 More than 2.7 million union members reside in the battleground states, where Vice President Kamala Harris and former President Donald Trump are virtually tied, according to a recent CBS News poll.